pombreda/pgreloaded/doc/modules/audio.rst

    .. attribute:: orientation

-      The forward (in which direction does the listener look) orientation of the listener as 4-value tuple within a x-y-z coordinate system.
+      The forward (in which direction does the listener look) orientation of the listener as 6-value tuple within a x-y-z coordinate system.
+The first three values denote the forward vector of the listener, vlaue four to six denote the upper orientation vector.

 .. class:: SoundSource()